 SECTOR RISK.
-The trust invests in securities of companies in the energy, financials, industrials, materials, telecommunication services and utilities sectors.
+The trust invests in securities of companies in the communication services, energy, financials, industrials, real estate and utilities sectors.
 The value of the trust may be more susceptible to fluctuations based on factors that impact these sectors more than would be the case in a more diversified investment.